Nuclear Level Density and $\gamma$-ray Strength Function of $^{67}\mathrm{Ni}$ and the impact on the i-process: Experiment and analysis

-Due to the considerable residual kinetic energy of the $^{67}\mathrm{Ni}$ the $\gamma$-ray energies were Doppler corrected.
-The maximum deflection of the residual $^{67}\mathrm{Ni}$ was less than $1.5^\circ$ and the maximum spread in velocity was less than $4.2$\% and the correction was performed using a constant factor based only on the $\gamma$-detector angle relative to the beam axis.
+Due to the considerable residual kinetic energy of $^{67}\mathrm{Ni}$ the $\gamma$-ray energies were Doppler corrected.
+The maximum deflection of the residual $^{67}\mathrm{Ni}$ was less than $1.5^\circ$ and the maximum spread in velocity was less than $4.2$\%.
+The correction was performed using a constant factor based only on the $\gamma$-detector angle relative to the beam axis.

 For each proton-$\gamma$ event the excitation energy was calculated from the kinematic reconstruction of the two-body reaction.
 The proton-$\gamma$ coincidences were collected in an excitation-$\gamma$ energy matrix shown in Fig. \ref{fig:all_matrices}(a).

-Due to the Lorentz boost associated with inverse-kinematics there were no well resolved levels in the particle spectra suitable for an in-beam calibration.
-The particle spectra were calibrated through the gain and shift parameters which were found by performing a least squares fit of the entire $\Delta E-E$ matrix to theoretical particle energies based on the detector thickness.
-The calibration parameters yielded by this procedure were less precise and contributes significantly to the reduced excitation energy resolution seen in Fig. \ref{fig:all_matrices}, although the actual contribution due to the calibration is difficult to quantify.
+Due to the Lorentz boost associated with inverse-kinematics there were no well-resolved levels in the particle spectra suitable for an in-beam calibration and the FWHM of the excitation energy was $\approx 1.1$ MeV.

-The first step to obtain NLDs and $\gamma$SFs from excitation-$\gamma$ matrices is to correct for the detector response using the unfolding method \cite{UnfoldingNIM} by using a detector response deduced from a Geant4 \cite{AGOSTINELLI2003250} simulation of the experimental setup \cite{Ingeberg2022d}.
+The first step to obtain NLDs and $\gamma$SFs from excitation-$\gamma$ matrices is to correct for the detector response using the unfolding method \cite{UnfoldingNIM} by using a detector response deduced from a \verb+Geant4+ \cite{AGOSTINELLI2003250} simulation of the experimental setup \cite{Ingeberg2022d}.
 This resulted in the \emph{unfolded} matrix shown in Fig. \ref{fig:all_matrices}(b).

 Next, an iterative subtraction method \cite{FirstGenerationNIM} is applied to the unfolded matrix in order to deduce the distribution of primary $\gamma$-rays emitted from each excitation bin, resulting in the \emph{first generation} matrix shown in Fig. \ref{fig:all_matrices}(c).